bhisaac/5eFP/5eFP-SRD.md

 #### Spellcasting Ability

 Wisdom (WIS) is your spellcasting ability for your cleric spells.
-The power of your spells comes from your devotion to your deity.
+The power of your spells comes from your devotion to your deity or quality, such as those listed in the dedication rules.
 You use your WIS whenever a cleric spell refers to your spellcasting ability.
 In addition, you use WIS when setting the DC for a cleric spell you cast and when making an attack roll with one.

 **Spell DC** = 10 + WIS